How to Get PrEP Online

 How to Get PrEP Medication Online With PlushCare

 PrEP is available online through PlushCare’s PrEP Program.
-PlushCare’s program allows you to speak with a physician online; the necessary bloodwork will be ordered; and, you will receive your PrEP prescription in a matter of days.
+PlushCare’s program allows you to speak with a physician online; have the necessary blood work ordered; and receive your PrEP prescription in a matter of days.

 Be sure to ask your doctor about any concerns you may have and stay open and honest to ensure that you are getting the best quality care.
 PlushCare is the perfect answer for anyone who would rather not go through their primary healthcare provider to get PrEP or anyone who simply wants to get top notch medical care from the comfort of their home or on the go.